prettier/tslint-plugin-prettier/README.md

 ## Options

-If there is no option provided, it'll try to load [config file](https://prettier.io/docs/en/configuration.html) if possible (require `prettier@1.7.0+`), uses Prettier's default option if not found.
+If there is no option provided, it'll try to load [config file](https://prettier.io/docs/en/configuration.html) if possible, uses Prettier's default option if not found.

 ```json
 {